 The Accreditation Committee, which receives the reports of inspections and takes decisions on the award or withdrawal of accreditation.
 It also regularly reviews the standards against which inspectors assess institutional provision.
-The current Chairman of the Accreditation Committee is Mrs Diane Billam.
+Read the Terms of Reference here.

-BAC’s inspectorate comprises of experienced and highly qualified, independent inspectors from a rich variety of educational backgrounds.
+BAC’s inspectorate consists of experienced and highly qualified, independent inspectors from a rich variety of educational backgrounds.
 Each inspection team includes at least one Lead Inspector, who is responsible for producing the inspection report which is presented to the Accreditation Committee.
 The ultimate decision regarding accreditation rests with the Accreditation Committee.
-The inspectorate is overseen by the Chief Inspector, Ms Sheila Needham.
+The inspectorate is overseen by the Chief Inspector, Ms Diana Morriss.

-The Strategic Plan sets out the key priorities for the British Accreditation Council over the forthcoming three years.
+The BAC Strategy 2021-2026 sets out the key priorities for the British Accreditation Council over the forthcoming five years.

 BAC is self-financing through accreditation fees paid by institutions.
 It receives no public monies.
 However, BAC is not for profit and any surplus is fed back to improve our systems as part of our mission to raise standards in the sector.